-ALT IND As you read the question, GIVE the bottle to the student.
+ALT IND As you read the question, GIVE the spoon to the student.

-For students who use an AAC device or picture cards as an expressive communication mode:
+For students who use an AAC device, picture cards, or real objects as an expressive communication mode:

-After reading the question aloud,
+After reading the question aloud, SAY: Bowl.
+Cup.
+Spoon.

-SAY: Bottle.
-Napkin.
-Fork.
+POINT TO the corresponding pictures on the AAC device or picture cards or GIVE the corresponding objects to the student as you read the options.

-POINT TO the corresponding pictures on the AAC device or picture cards.
+ALT The first picture shows a bowl.

-ALT The first picture shows a bottle.
+The second picture shows a cup.

-The second picture shows a napkin.
+The third picture shows a spoon.

-The third picture shows a fork.
+If the student responds or indicates "spoon" or "spork," select A.

-- If the student responds or indicates "bottle," "water," or "water bottle" select A. - If the student provides an incorrect response, or a response not in English, select C. - If the student does not respond, READ the question aloud again.
+- If the student provides an incorrect response, or a response not in English, select C. - If the student does not respond, READ the question aloud again.
 (Repeat as appropriate.
-If the student responds, score A or C.) - If the student still does not respond, READ the question aloud again and model the correct response: say or show "bottle."
-Repeat the question. - S If the student responds correctly after modeling, select B. - If the student does not respond, the response is not in English, or the response is incorrect, select C.
+If the student responds, score A or C.) - S If the student still does not respond, READ the question aloud again and model the correct response: say or show "spoon."
+Repeat the question. - If the student responds correctly after modeling, select B. - If the student does not respond, the response is not in English, or the response is incorrect, select C.